Sloth steals the show during Jupiter mission launch broadcast

 TAMPA, Fla.
-(WFLA) – As viewers turned in to watch the European Space Agency’s (ESA) mission launch to Jupiter Saturday, they were surprised and delighted to see a sloth’s brief onscreen appearance.
+(WFLA) – As viewers tuned in to watch the European Space Agency’s mission launch to Jupiter on Saturday, they were surprised and delighted to see a sloth’s brief onscreen appearance.

 The sloth was spotted in a two-second clip during a video report that detailed the preparations for the launch of the Jupiter Icy Moons Explorer (JUICE) at the ESA’s space center in French Guiana.